mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

 CAN i FIND ANY KEY EXAMPLES OF THIS?
 -->

+### GDPs used to explore computational, design and systems concepts

-### GDPs as a way to surface and discuss embedded computational, design and systems concepts
+**Facilitators can use existing and planned GDPs to surface computational, design and systems concepts embedded in games.**
 <!-- While the contextual factors involved in this learning environment did not require alignment with a particular curriculum or external examination, computing, design and systems concepts have the potential to arise as part of the game making process.  -->

 <!-- In particular, the facilitator has the ability to surface and to explore more abstract concepts present in the concrete application of code that have emerged organically from the participants drives to implement particular patterns.    -->